-The Soviet-German Pact of August 23 was supplemented five weeks later by a further pact between the same two countries providing for the partition of Poland, the Germans taking 72,806 square miles with a population of 22 million, and the U.S.S.R.
-77,620 square miles operations began when Hitler attacked Soviet Russia on June 22, 1941.
+The Soviet-German Pact of August 23 was complemented five weeks later by a further pact between the same two countries providing for the partition of Poland, the Germans taking 72,806 square miles with a population of 22 million, and the U.S.S.R.
+77,620 square miles with a population of 13 million.
+(See Map I.)